Cody V biplane: Operational history

-Cody took the new aircraft for its maiden flight on 23 July 1912, flying it to Salisbury on 27 July to take place in the trials.
-While Cody's biplane was, even in 1912, outdated, it was declared the winner: Cody was awarded the £4,000 first prize and a further £1,000 for the best British built aircraft.
-(Although the vastly superior BE.2 took part in the trials, as a product of the Royal Aircraft Factory, it was ineligible for the prizes.)
+Cody took the new aircraft for its maiden flight on 23 July 1912, flying it to Salisbury on 27 July to take its place in the trials.
+While Cody's biplane was, even in 1912, outdated, it was declared the winner: Cody was awarded the £4,000 first prize and a further £1,000 for the best British-built aircraft.
+(Although the vastly superior B.E.2 took part in the trials, as a product of the Royal Aircraft Factory it was ineligible for the prizes.)

 The War Office purchased the prototype Cody V, together with a second aircraft to be built to the same design.
 In October, Cody re-engined the biplane with a British-built 100-hp (75 kW) Green engine in order to enter the British Empire Michelin Cup competitions, winning the £600 prize for the fastest time over a 186-mile (299 km) circuit.

-After re-fitting with the Austro-Daimler engine it was delivered to the Royal Flying Corps on 30 November 1912, being issued to No. 4 Squadron in December that year.
+After re-fitting the Austro-Daimler engine, the prototype was delivered to the Royal Flying Corps on 30 November 1912, being issued to No. 4 Squadron in December that year.
 The second Cody V flew in January 1913, and was delivered in February.
 On 28 April 1913, the first prototype broke up in mid-air and the aircraft crashed, killing the pilot.
 The resulting investigation discovered that the aircraft's structure, which incorporated many parts from the 1911 Circuit of Britain aircraft, had deteriorated badly and was in "precarious" condition by the time of the crash.
 The second aircraft, which was awaiting repair of damage that had been received in an accident in March, was never flown again, and in November that year it was given to the Science Museum, London, where it is displayed today.